jasperbaes/Conditional-Access-Validator/README.md

 - session controls are not supported
 - excluded guest users are not supported, only included guests are supported
 - guest types are not supported.
 In each case, 2 random guests are chosen for the test.
+- JSON Crack is integrated to visualize the flow chart.
+JSON Crack has a size limitation in their free plan.

 # 📞 Contact